sentenz/convention/internal/about/xops.md

 ## 3. DevSecOps

 [DevSecOps](https://www.redhat.com/en/topics/devops/what-is-devsecops) is a set of principles and practices for protecting software, infrastructure, applications and data.
 DevSecOps stands for development, security, and operations.
-It's an approach to culture, automation, and platform design that integrates security as a shared responsibility throughout the entire IT lifecycle.
+It's an approach to culture, automation, and platform design that integrates security as a shared responsibility throughout the IT lifecycle.

 ## 4. SysOps